quantum-engineering-polito/CourseNotes/content/QCM Physics/01_Crystals/Crystals.md

 V(\bar{r}) = V(\bar{r} + \bar{R_{n}}) \qquad (1)
 $$

-We will use the generic function $f()$ instead of $V()$ and we will use the Fourier transform to convert the function in the real space in is counterpart in the reciprocal one
+We will use the generic function $f()$ instead of $V()$ and we will use the Fourier transform to convert the function from the real space to its counterpart in the reciprocal one

 $$
 \displaylines{